 Using micro-CT scanning, scientists from the Imperial College London observed specific parts of bumblebee brains.
 They identified how particular elements of bumblebee brains grew abnormally when exposed to pesticides during their larval phase.

-Scientists found that pesticides impair baby bee brain development when exposed.
+Scientists found that pesticides impair baby bees brain development when exposed.
 This affects their ability to perform a simple learning task as adults.

 The study shows that baby bees can also feel the effects of contaminated food- making them weaker at performing tasks later in life.